elliotwoods/Website.KimchiAndChips/works/483linessecondedition/brief.md

-Revisiting the analogue image with two opposing scenes of 483 lines tensioned to 5000kg, the signal artifacts become a stream of visual mass within panoramic moire.
+The second edition of 483 lines revisits the non-imaging phenomena of analogue television, presenting two opposing scenes of 483 lines tensioned to 5000kg.
+The signal artefacts become a stream of visual mass within a panorama of moire.